 Volumes - Gas.
-Aggregate natural gas throughput volumes decreased in 2016 primarily reflecting declines in volume throughput for Mountaineer Midstream, DFW Midstream and Grand River partially offset by an increase in volume throughput on Summit Utica.
+Aggregate natural gas throughput volumes decreased during the three and six months ended June 30, 2016 primarily reflecting declines in volume throughput for Mountaineer Midstream, DFW Midstream and Grand River partially offset by an increase in volume throughput on Summit Utica.

 Volumes - Liquids.
-Average daily throughput for crude oil and produced water increased in 2016 primarily reflecting new pad site connections and producers' drilling activity on the Polar and Divide system.
-The impact of a rupture and early-January 2015 shut in of certain produced water and crude oil gathering pipelines constrained first quarter 2015 volume throughput (see Note 15 to the unaudited condensed consolidated financial statements).
+Average daily throughput for crude oil and produced water increased during the three and six months ended June 30, 2016 primarily reflecting new pad site connections and producers' drilling activity on the Polar and Divide system.
+During the the second quarter of 2016, this increase was partially offset by the impact of certain customers shutting in existing production while completion activities occurred.
+In addition, the impact of an early-January 2015 shut in of certain produced water and crude oil gathering pipelines constrained 2015 volume throughput (see Note 15 to the unaudited condensed consolidated financial statements).

 Revenues.
-Total revenues increased \$4.5 million in 2016 primarily reflecting:
+Total revenues increased \$2.8 million, or 3%, during the three months ended June 30, 2016 primarily reflecting: